-I hope to grow our forest gardens and increase access to low-tech, long-term resilient trees for basic needs, grown with an ethic of mutualism.
-This page is the portal for trees I offer from Freeville, New York.
+I hope to grow our forest gardens and increase access to low-tech, long-term resilient trees for basic needs.
+I aim to do so with an ethic of mutual benefit.
+This page is the portal for my tree nursery growing in Reading, PA (land of Lenape peoples) and Freeville, NY (land of Cayuga Nation).
 For a list of other ecology-centered nurseries, see Edible Acres and their community compilation.

 - And a small amount of: